Avoiding Employer Breaches of Employment Contracts

 A constructive dismissal claim could also be based on a serious breach of an express term, for example, where an employer significantly changes an employee’s working conditions in the absence of either any express agreement or a suitably drafted flexibility clause within the employment contract permitting them to do so.
 That said, a breach of the implied duty of trust and confidence will usually still be cited in support, where any significant breach of an express term is also likely to be treated as irreparably damaging the working relationship.

-In cases of minor breach, for example, where the employer has failed to pay your wages on time, this type of issue can often be resolved quickly and effectively by way of an informal chat with your line manager, or with someone from HR or payroll.
+In cases of minor breach, for example, where the employer has failed to pay wages on time, this type of issue can often be resolved quickly and effectively by way of an informal chat with the line manager, or with someone from HR or payroll.
 Often contractual breaches arise out of a simple mistake or oversight that can be easily rectified.

 A claim for breach of employment contract can be lodged with the tribunal, but only if your employment has ended.
 There’s also a £25,000 limit to the damages that can be awarded in the tribunal for this type of claim, with a three month time limit.
 If your claim is worth more than the tribunal limit, or you are out of time, you would need to issue proceedings before the courts where there is no damages cap and a much more generous six year time limit.